Inherited a House? Here's How to Decide What to Do With It

 - Rental income is taxable, although deductions might offset much of it.

 If you want passive income and are comfortable with landlord responsibilities, renting can be a great option.
-Short-term rentals, like Airbnb and Vrbo, may work in your favor depending on the location.
+Short-term rentals, such as Airbnb and Vrbo, might work in your favor depending on the location.

 Sell the Property